CODERTG2/LegalAI/README.md

 -   **RAG Architecture**: Retrieves the most relevant legal chunks and feeds them into a Large Language Model (Llama 3.3 via Groq) to generate grounded, citation-backed responses.
 -   **Verification Guardrails**: Implements a robust verification system using both vector similarity thresholds and a secondary LLM verification step to ensure relevance and reduce hallucinations.
 -   **MCP-First Design**: Leveraging the Model Context Protocol allows for modular tool exposure, easy extensibility, and standardized client-server communication.

+## Privacy & Ethics (SOPPA & AI Bill of Rights)

+Veritas is designed with **Safety First** principles, aligning with the **UNESCO Recommendation on the Ethics of AI** and the **Blueprint for an AI Bill of Rights**:

+*   **Stateless by Design**: We do not store conversation history or personal data (PII) on our servers, ensuring compliance with **SOPPA (Student Online Personal Protection Act)** strict standards for educational tools.
+*   **Double-Verification**: Every AI response undergoes a two-step check:
+    1.  **Vector Guardrail**: Ensures retrieved documents are mathematically relevant.
+    2.  **LLM Guardrail**: A secondary model validates that the answer is grounded in the provided context.
+*   **Transparency**: The "Civic Intelligence" workflow is visualized in real-time, showing users exactly what sources are being searched and analyzed before an answer is generated.

 ## Architecture